onionj/ddos-tols/README.md

 # ddos

-## tcp ip spoof and udp dns APM by python and scapy!
+## tcp ip spoofو and udp dns APM by python and scapy!

+This code is written for learning and testing!
+Do not use it for bad things

 ![image](https://github.com/onionj/ddos/blob/master/ddos.jpg)